cabynum/baccroad-web/README.md

     end
 ```

-I also had to edit the rails_admin configuration at **config/initializers/rails_admin.rb** to tell my app to use cancan with rails_admin
+I also had to edit the rails_admin configuration at **config/initializers/rails_admin.rb** to tell my app to use cancan with rails_admin.

 ```ruby
 RailsAdmin.config do |config|